Sam and Phil

 Unfortunately, our path to parenthood has not been one without strife.
 Time after time we were wrought with unforeseen family obligations, simultaneously coupled with damaging news of infertility, resulting in financial hardship, emotional tolls and unimaginable strain inhibiting us from realizing our dream of becoming parents.

-Our hope stems from growing up with traditional upbringings influencing us that we should be able to achieve the opportunity to share L'dor vador.
+Our hope stems from growing up with traditional upbringings influencing us that we should be able to achieve the opportunity to share l'dor vador (from generation to generation).
 Passing down the traditions of compassion, generosity, important lessons, love and joy (nachas) from those that came before us.

 We have never lost hope!
 We are eternally grateful to our fertility specialist for paving the way to apply for an extremely generous grant.